Discretionary Trusts

 Discretionary trusts offer significant benefits in various situations.

-This could include children, individuals facing illness or disabilities that impact their decision-making capacity, or those susceptible to making poor life choices or falling under negative influences or addictions.
+It could include children, individuals facing illness or disabilities that impact their decision-making capacity, or those susceptible to making poor life choices or falling under negative influences or addictions.

 To ensure appropriateness, the trustees have the flexibility to adjust the distributions to beneficiaries as circumstances evolve.